jdforrester/mediawiki-extensions-TemplateData/Specification.md

 A key–value pair that may be associated with the transclusion of a template in order to alter the behaviour of a template (and by extend, the content it will return as part of the transclusion).

-### 2.3 Client
+### 2.3 Author

-A program interpreting TemplateData blobs.
+A program that creates and modifies TemplateData blobs, and distributes them to TemplateData consumer programs.

-### 2.4 User
+### 2.4 Consumer

-The person using an application that is itself, or features, a TemplateData client.
+A program interpreting TemplateData blobs supplied to it by a TemplateData author.

-### 2.5 Author
+### 2.5 User

-The person writing or modifying a TemplateData blob.
+A person using a TemplateData consumer application.

 ## 3 Structures